DataStax-Examples/spring-k8s-cassandra-microservices/README.md

 kubectl -n spring-data-service port-forward <spring-data-pod> 8081:8081
 ```

+#### Gateway Service endpoints

+The Spring Cloud Gateway is running on port 8080 and forwards requests
+to the Spring Boot and Spring Data endpoints below.
+To test that this is
+working, you can replace the URLs below with `localhost:8080` with the same
+curl commands.

 #### Spring Boot service endpoints

-Explore the endpoints with Swagger: http://localhost:8083/swagger-ui.html
+Explore the endpoints with Swagger (only works if endpoints exposed above): http://localhost:8083/swagger-ui.html

 ![Swagger Spring Boot](https://github.com/DataStax-Examples/spring-k8s-cassandra-microservices/blob/master/doc/pics/swagger-spring-boot-service.png?raw=true)